-Before 2003, the Commission has had sufficient cash reserves to carry its operations into the new financial year without receiving member contributions at the beginning of the year.
+Prior to 2003, the Commission has had sufficient cash reserves to carry its operations into the new financial year without receiving member contributions at the beginning of the year.
 This is no longer the case, and in 2003, the Commission amended its financial regulations to require member contributions to be paid by 1 November of each financial year.
 Not all members comply with this regulation.
-Of the \$3,866,403 in total contributions outstanding, \$3,251,767 is from the current year.
+Of the \$4,216,156 in total contributions outstanding as at 20 May 2007, \$3,780,317 was from the current year.